-It also possesses a rich secular literature, embracing court poetry, drama and romance, while a knowledge of Sanskrit also opens the way to a direct appreciation of the achievements of the classical civilisation of India in such wider fields as aesthetic theory, linguistics, law and political theory, medicine, mathematics and astronomy.
+It also possesses a rich secular literature, embracing court poetry, drama, and romance, while a knowledge of Sanskrit also opens the way to a direct appreciation of the achievements of the classical civilization of India in such wider fields as aesthetic theory, linguistics, law and political theory, medicine, mathematics and astronomy.

-The language itself, as has been universally recognised by those competent to form a judgement, is one of the most magnificent, the most perfect and wonderfully sufficient literary instruments developed by the human mind; at once majestic, flexible and sweet, strong and clearly formed; full and vibrant and subtle.
+The language itself, as has been universally recognized by those competent to form a judgment, is one of the most magnificent, the most perfect and wonderfully sufficient literary instruments developed by the human mind; at once majestic, flexible and sweet, strong and clearly formed; full and vibrant and subtle.

 Sanskrit is still taught in some schools in India, and in a few places in the Western world.
 With the re-emergence of India as an important player on the world stage, there has been a corresponding resurgence in the interest and appreciation of Sanskrit.
 There are yearly conferences on Sanskrit and in 2011 there was a World Sanskrit Book Fair in Bangalore which was attended by more than 100,000 people.
 There are Sanskrit magazines being published in India, the UK and the US.

 An Education in Beauty

 The Sanskrit language is full of beauty: the beauty of sound, of structure, of the script, of poetry and of prose.
 Such beauty opens the heart.

 Sanskrit is highly respected by the academic community.
 It often forms a point of interest and admiration when students with Sanskrit qualifications are interviewed for university admission.
 Sanskrit possesses a remarkably fine grammatical structure giving insights into all language learning

 Sanskrit literature expresses a refreshing and expansive view of human nature and its role in creation.
 In this era of unprecedented change and uncertainty, it can be a valuable tool to assess and look afresh at society.